-C2.1 Investments in own shares represents any investment in the shares of the company, quantified as fixed assets in the balance sheet.

-- C2.2 Intangible assets are the full balance sheet value of goodwill, capitalised development costs, brand names, trademarks and similar rights and licences.
-However, the balance sheet value for goodwill does not have to be deducted here until 14 January 2008.
-See MIPRU 4.4.4R - C2.3 Interim net losses refers to the cumulative amount covering the period from the firm's accounting reference date to the end of the current quarter.
+- C2.1 Investments in own shares represents any investment in the shares of the company, quantified as fixed assets in the balance sheet. - C2.2 Intangible assets are the full balance sheet value of goodwill, capitalised development costs, brand names, trademarks and similar rights and licences. - C2.3 Interim net losses refers to the cumulative amount covering the period from the firm's accounting reference date to the end of the current quarter.
 All the current year's losses should be reported.
 Unpublished losses from the previous accounting period should also be shown here.